 Most of us live our adult lives as confused children.
-What do I mean by that?.
+What do I mean by this?
 Imagine a child holding a mirror and staring at her reflection.
 She becomes so fascinated by what she sees that she forgets who she is.
-Not only that, but if you watch carefully, when she wants to fix something on her hair that is out of place she does it by clumsily attempting to fix the wrong side.
+Not only that but if you watch carefully, when she wants to fix something on her hair that is out of place she does it by clumsily attempting to fix the wrong side.
 She is focus on the wrong side because mirrors offer a distorted image of oneself.
-As we grow up we tend to approach life in the same way that child attempted to fix her hair by looking at herself in the mirror.
-We focus on the wrong things.
+As we grow up we tend to approach life in the same way a child would attempt to fix her hair while looking at herself in the mirror…we focus on the wrong things!

-When we look at remarkable individuals (remarkable not by monetary success instead those who have achieve what they set out to do), you find that the thing they have in common is that they have nothing in common.
+When we look at remarkable individuals (remarkable not by monetary success alone but because they did what they set out to do) we find the thing they have in common is they have nothing in common!

 Life is very large, however most of us live as if we have to apologize for our own existence.
 We try to take as little space as possible when the universe intended so much more for us!

-Individuality really is all it is cracked up to be.
-People who embrace their individuality, their weirdness, those people shine as if they have swallowed a shooting star, or the moon.
+Individuality really is all it is cracked up to be People who embrace their individuality, their weirdness, those are the ones who shine as if they have swallowed a shooting star or the moon.

 There are two stages in our lives in which we are amazing at being ourselves.
 One of them is when we are little kids.
 Kids are amazing at embracing their weirdness, they do not try to hide it, they just are.

 The other stage during which we are amazing at being ourselves is when we are old.
 When we hit that stage, we realize there is not much time left.
 Everything intensifies, and so we challenge the rules more and we learn to say no.

 “NO, I am going to be me”.
 You become more honest, less compromising, more authentic.
 At that stage in our lives we no longer care to impress anyone.